4neesh/DevBlog/src/posts/002javaObjectNotation.md

 ---
-title: 'Calculating the time complexity of Algorithms'
+title: 'Calculating the time complexity of algorithms'
 date: 2020-04-13 16:34:00
 author: 'Aneesh Mistry'
 featuredImage: ../images/002Colombia.png
-subtitle: 'A look into the Big O Notation, how it is applied to various data structures in Java and how it can be used to calculate the efficiency of an algorithm.'
+subtitle: 'Understand what the Big O Notation is, how it is applied to various data structures in Java, and how it can be used to calculate the efficiency of an algorithm.'
 time: '10'
 tags:
 - Java